Delegation of Darfur rebel movement to arrive in Khartoum today

 The daughter of the late Khalil Ibrahim, founder of the Darfuri Justice and Equality Movement (JEM), Isar Khalil, who signed the Juba Declaration of Principles for the movement in September, said at a press conference at Khartoum Airport yesterday that the peace talks brokered by South Sudan “will tackle the roots of the Sudanese crises, and stop the voice of arms to achieve peace, security and stability in Sudan.

-She further reported that the two sides agreed to release the last groups of rebel fighters still held in Sudanese prisons.
+Khalil further reported that the two sides agreed to release the last groups of rebel fighters still held in Sudanese prisons.

-Khalil thanked the Government of South Sudan for hosting the negotiations that will resume in Juba after one month.
+She thanked the Government of South Sudan for hosting the negotiations that will resume in Juba after one month.

 SRF leading member El Toom Hajo announced that an SLM-MM delegation will arrive in Khartoum on Saturday.
 He explained that the rebel coalition decided to strengthen its ties with followers and intensify communication with political forces in the country.